Enjoy your meal in the beautiful fresh air with our ultimate guide to outdoor dining in Singapore, featuring 50 of our

 Latteria Mozzarella Bar, 40 Duxton Hill, Singapore 089618, Tel: (+65) 6866 1988, www.latteriamb.com

-The massive outdoor terrace has probably seen wilder days than what social distancing will not allow, but it’s still spacious and a fabulous place to enjoy a refreshing margarita and tasty tacos.
-Duxton is hands-down one of our favorite locations for outdoor dining in Singapore.
+The massive outdoor terrace at Lucha Loco has probably seen wilder days than what social distancing will allow, but it’s still spacious and a fabulous place to enjoy a refreshing margarita and tasty tacos.
+Duxton is hands-down one of our favourite locations for outdoor dining in Singapore.

 Lucha Loco, 15 Duxton Hill, Singapore 089598, Tel: (+65) 6226 3938, www.luchaloco.com

 Melt Café @ Mandarin Oriental Hotel Singapore

-This is one of our faves because – in contrast to just about every other high-end brunch in town – we’ve never once felt let down by the food at any of the dizzying array of stations, from the Tandoor grill, to the live carving station, to the succulent fresh seafood and sashimi.
+Melt Café is one of our faves because – in contrast to just about every other high-end brunch in town – we’ve never once felt let down by the food at any of from the Tandoor grill, to the succulent fresh seafood and sashimi.
 The outdoor dining area can get a bit hot at midday, but you’ll be rewarded with some lovely views of Marina Bay.

 Melt Cafe, 4th Floor, Mandarin Oriental Hotel Singapore, 5 Raffles Avenue, Marina Square, Singapore www.mandarinoriental.com/singapore

-You’ll find a few outdoor tables at the outlets in Tiong Bahru and Club Street, but Merci Marcel’s new flagship Orchard Road location offers the best people-watching in a lush, pink-hued setting with the same delicious French fare (and oodles of wine).
+You’ll find a few outdoor tables at the outlets in Tiong Bahru and Club Street, but Merci Marcel‘s flagship Orchard Road location offers the best people-watching in a lush, pink-hued setting with the same delicious French fare (and oodles of wine).
 We particularly love the brunch and breakfast menus.

 Merci Marcel Orchard, 390 Orchard Road, #01-03/04, Palais Renaissance, Singapore, Tel: (+65) 6224 0113, www.mercimarcel.com